Laurel Ann Wilson, Center for Medieval Studies at Fordham University

 Volga to Vinland: Early medieval dress & textiles 9 November, 2024

-The advent of the horizontal loom in Europe, which dates to the early eleventh century, led to the development of a different kind of cloth industry, one so extensive that it became knwn as the “grande industrie.”
-This industry, and the fine woolen broadcloth which was its main product, were among the primary catalysts for the enormous social and economic changes which are often referred to as the Commercial Revolution.
-The development of a wealthy merchant class, of organized networks of long-distance trade, of different forms of credit and bookkeeping, possibly even of the Western fashion system, can be traced in large part to the development of the grande industrie.
-It also had an enormous and ongoing impact on class structure and gender relations.
+The advent of the horizontal loom in Europe, which dates to the early eleventh century, led to the development of a different kind of cloth industry.
+This “grande industrie” and the fine woolen broadcloth which was its main product were among the primary catalysts for the enormous social and economic changes often referred to as the Commercial Revolution.